by PHILIP J. MESSENGER

 Manufacturing products for aerospace differs from other assembly operations by the strict requirements of product integrity and the processes used to assure safety and reliability.
 The potential of introducing foreign objects into the product during fabrication is very high.
 Without considering tools, employee personal items, drill filings/chips and all the other possible contributors to FOD, the number of fasteners used to assemble the structure and install components can measure in at hundreds of thousands.
 It takes only one fastener in the wrong place to cause an incident resulting in loss of the aircraft and/or loss of life.
 Supervisors and workers cannot merely be told or expected to build a FOD free product.
 FOD controls and prevention practices must be established and enforced throughout the entire build process if product integrity is to be assured.

-In manufacturing, cost often drives schedule.
+In a manufacturing environment, cost often drives schedule.
 After all, to continue building any product it must be profitable.
 FOD controls often impact costs and schedules.
 Implementation and maintenance of controls should be planned and formalized as part of the product manufacturing scheme—not as an unpleasant afterthought when things go wrong.

 Some of the possible costs to establish and operate an effective FOD Control Program include, but are not limited to: